99 Expert STR Hosting Tips

 The List: 99 Airbnb Tips for Expert Hosts

 Banks, vendors, and anyone else you do business with will take your vacation rental business more seriously.
-Structure it right and an LLC can also provide you with valuable asset and liability protections in the event a guest decides to sue you for an unsafe condition or any one of a hundred other possible claims.
+Structure it right and a vacation rental LLC can also provide you with some level of asset and liability protections in the event a guest decides to sue you for an unsafe condition or any one of a hundred other possible claims.

 We advise opening separate bank accounts for each short term rental property.
 This helps keep things organized and streamlines your accounting process.
 If you use cloud-based software like Quickbooks Online to keep track of things, you can then link these bank accounts directly and the software will do most of the work for you.

-Dedicated bank accounts (in the name of your LLC) also make it easier to avoid personal liability for guest-related incidents and claims.
+Dedicated bank accounts (in the name of your LLC) are usually part of the operational stack required to avoid personal liability for guest-related incidents and claims.

 Depending on your credit score, you may want to apply for a different credit card for each vacation rental property you own.
-This can be really helpful in tracking expenses by asset, which is the only way to get a true picture of how each investment is performing.
+This can be really helpful in tracking expenses by asset, which is the best way to get a true picture of how each investment is performing.
 Most credit cards can also be linked directly to Quickbooks and other online accounting programs.
-At a minimum, get a dedicated credit card for your rental property portfolio or each logical sub-portfolio.
+At a minimum, we recommend having a dedicated credit card for your rental property portfolio or each logical sub-portfolio.

 Our favorite no-fee business credit cards include Chase Ink Unlimited and Amex Blue Plus.